-Sexual harassment is an issue that every sector in society has to deal with, with no exception of the sports sector.
-Under the Sex Discrimination Ordinance (SDO), individual sports organisations, as an employer, a principal, a service provider and a club, have the obligation to provide a sexual-harassment free environment for the management, the employees, the coaches, the athletes and the members to work, to receive training and to participate in sports activities.
-In addition, according to the amendments of the SDO enacted in 2020, workplace participants in a common workplace, including those who may not be in an employment relationship, or service provider and user relationship, such as coaches, referees, interns and volunteers, are also protected from sexual harassment under the law.
+Sexual harassment is an issue that every sector in society has to deal with, with no exception of the social service sector.
+Under the Sex Discrimination Ordinance (SDO), social service agencies, as an employer, a principal and a service provider, have the obligation to provide a sexual-harassment free environment for the management, the employees and the members to work and to participate in activities.
+In addition, according to the amendments of the SDO enacted in 2020, workplace participants in a common workplace, including those who may not be in an employment relationship, or service provider and user relationship, such as interns and volunteers, are also protected from sexual harassment under the law.